saitej-janjirala/IMDB-CLONE/README.md

 # IMDB-CLONE

-A simple imdb clone using JAVA,MVVM with searching and bookmarking ability with offline caching ability
+A simple imdb clone using KOTLIN,MVVM with searching and bookmarking ability with offline caching ability

+Libraries used:- Kotlin Coroutines,Room Database,Retrofit.